-First, there is the Multiprotocol Label Switching (MPLS), a system that is a reliable, flexible, scalable, and efficient way of connecting real-time applications.
+First, Multiprotocol Label Switching (MPLS), a system that is a reliable, flexible, scalable, and efficient way of connecting real-time applications.
 Despite these benefits, MPLS is very expensive and takes a long time to deploy.
 In addition, since the service provider is in charge of constructing the network and setting up every single one of the devices, the enterprise will lose some control over MPLS and they will depend largely on the provider.

-Second, enterprises might choose to use SD-WAN, a virtual infrastructure.
+Second, SD-WAN, a virtual infrastructure.
 It is a better, cheaper, and more flexible alternative compared to MPLS.
 It also provides network independence, however, it is important to have people in the department who know how to manage this software.
 On the other hand, this software is not able to identify between the branches’ network (it gives the same default IP address to all of them), which makes the communication between devices disabled until an engineer solves this problem.
 Also, even though the deployment time is shorter than the MPLS, it still takes a long time and great effort.